johnpeart/johnpeart.github.io/src/posts/blogpost/2015-04-20-eurovision-first-listens.md

   semifinal: 1
   final: true
   commentary: |
     Move over Celine, Maria is in the house!
-This is how to do a Eurovision ballad; a classic formula, some brilliant instrumentation, and a great vocalist. *But*, it's not a winning entry.
+This is how to do a Eurovision ballad; a classic formula, some brilliant instrumentation, and a great vocalist. *But*, it’s not a winning entry.

 - country: "Estonia"
   emoji: "🇪🇪"